cortexproject/cortex/docs/blocks-storage/querier.md

     # limit the number of concurrently opening TSDB's on startup
     # CLI flag: -blocks-storage.tsdb.max-tsdb-opening-concurrency-on-startup
     [max_tsdb_opening_concurrency_on_startup: <int> | default = 10]

+    # Enables support for exemplars in TSDB and sets the maximum number that
+    # will be stored.
+0 or less means disabled.
+    # CLI flag: -blocks-storage.tsdb.max-exemplars
+    [max_exemplars: <int> | default = 0]
 ```